 Also of interest is that Mine Hill has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 14.86% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Mine Hill telecommute to their jobs.
+Overall, about 15.00% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Mine Hill is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Mine Hill really has some of the features that families look for when choosing a good community to raise children.
 Is Mine Hill perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Mine Hill in 2022 was $47,030, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $188,120 for a family of four.
+The per capita income in Mine Hill in 2022 was $47,721, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $190,884 for a family of four.

 Mine Hill is an extremely ethnically-diverse township.
 The people who call Mine Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mine Hill residents report their race to be White, followed by Asian.
 Mine Hill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.47% of the township’s residents.
-Important ancestries of people in Mine Hill include Irish, Italian, German, English, and Polish.
+People of Hispanic or Latino origin account for 30.88% of the township’s residents.
+Important ancestries of people in Mine Hill include Irish, Italian, English, German, and Polish.

 The most common language spoken in Mine Hill is English.
 Other important languages spoken here include Spanish and Langs. of India.

 Did you know that the neighborhood has more Portuguese and South American ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.6% of this neighborhood's residents have Portuguese ancestry and 10.8% have South American ancestry.
+In fact, 5.1% of this neighborhood's residents have Portuguese ancestry and 15.2% have South American ancestry.

 is also pretty special linguistically.
 Significantly, 0.8% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 95.8% of the neighborhoods in America.

 The neighbors in the neighborhood in Mine Hill are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 81.7% of the neighborhoods in America.
-With 12.1% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 54.2% of U.S. neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 81.4% of the neighborhoods in America.
+With 11.3% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 53.1% of U.S. neighborhoods.

-In the neighborhood, 44.1% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 24.4% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (17.2%), and 14.4% in clerical, assistant, and tech support occupations.
+In the neighborhood, 44.5% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 22.1% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (17.5%), and 15.9% in clerical, assistant, and tech support occupations.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the neighborhood is English, spoken by 68.8% of households.
+The most common language spoken in the neighborhood is English, spoken by 66.7% of households.
 Other important languages spoken here include Spanish and Langs. of India.

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in neighborhood spend between 30 and 45 minutes commuting one-way to work (26.4% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
+The greatest number of commuters in neighborhood spend between 30 and 45 minutes commuting one-way to work (28.6% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.

-Here most residents (78.5%) drive alone in a private automobile to get to work.
+Here most residents (74.9%) drive alone in a private automobile to get to work.
+In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (6.8%) .
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.